bendv/rasterstack/README.md

 rasterstack
 ===========

-Tools for computing statistics from raster time series stacks.
+A set of miscellaneous tools for working with raster stacks.

 ## Installation